Operating a food truck

 • Maintain at least 2 meters of unobstructed sidewalk space.

-• Service windows must face the sidewalk, not the street.
+• Service windows must face the sidewalk.

 • No selling to customers inside vehicles.